Explore this resource

 - Let’s Introduce Anxiety Management (LIAM)

-- There are many online courses around trauma and bereavement on the NES TURAS website (you are required to set up an account)
+- There are many online FREE courses around trauma and bereavement on the NES TURAS website (you are required to set up an account)

 Teachers and school leaders play a fundamental role in promoting and protecting the wellbeing and resilience of children and young people, which will be critical in supporting children and young people during the experience of COVID-19.